Tim Henrik Sperrevik

-Tim Sperrevik (born 2 March 1976 in Norway) is a Norwegian retired footballer.
+Tim Sperrevik (born 2 March 1976) is a Norwegian retired footballer.
 He used to work making boats.

 England

 Taken to Hartlepool United on trial after the Pools 2000/01 Norway camp, Sperrevik impressed coach Chris Turner, who eventually presented him with a two-year contract despite being unfit and slightly corpulent upon arrival.
 Debuting at Exeter City on the 26th of August, the Norwegian missed Hartlepool's November trip to Scunthorpe United through suspension, posting 14 appearances total before returning to Fana on loan.
 However, he did not see out the remainder of his contract so that he could stay in Norway.

 Asked about the standard of English football, Sperrevik replied that it was more faster and physical.